Nolanville’s annual Train Whistle Jamboree set for Sept. 22

+For instance, she said, “This is the first time we’ve done a car show.”

-New this year will be cultural dancing featuring Korean dancers, the car show, video games (provided by Game Changer), and a pie-eating contest, which will have two categories—children (under 14) and adults (14 and up).
+Also new this year will be cultural dancing featuring Korean dancers, video games (provided by Game Changer), and a pie-eating contest, which will have two categories—children (younger than 14) and adults (14 and older).

 “Sign-up for the pie-eating contest will begin at 3:15, and the contest will be held at 4 (p.m.).
 We’ll be taking the first 15 people in each category,” Escajeda said.

-And there will still be a petting zoo, but Escajeda said it will be “souped up this year,” with full-sized horses for adults to ride.
+And there will still be a petting zoo, but Escajeda said it will be “souped up this year,” with full-size horses for adults to ride.

 Other activities will include bounce houses, full-size Jenga, face painting, caricatures and a jam demonstration.

-For more information, visit https://www.nolanvilleedc.org/train-whistle-jamboree or the city’s Facebook page at https://www.facebook.com/NolanvilleTrainWhistleJamboree/
+For more information, go to www.nolanvilleedc.org/train-whistle-jamboree or the city’s Facebook page at www.facebook.com/NolanvilleTrainWhistleJamboree/

 (0) comments